Webgl Three Js Draw Text Box on Screen

 Let'south expect at a simple example of how to create something with a WebGL library.
 We'll choose Three.js, equally it is 1 of the almost popular ones.
 In this tutorial nosotros'll create the 3D spinning cube we saw earlier.

-1. To start with, make a local re-create of threejs-cube/index.html in a new binder, then salvage a copy of metal003.png in the same folder.
+- To start with, make a local re-create of threejs-cube/index.html in a new binder, then salvage a copy of metal003.png in the same folder.
 This is the image we'll utilize as a surface texture for the cube afterwards.

-2. Next, create a new file called script.js, over again in the aforementioned folder as before.
+- Next, create a new file called

-3. Next, you need to download the 3.min.js library and save information technology in the same directory every bit before.
+, over again in the aforementioned folder as before. - Next, you need to download the 3.min.js library and save information technology in the same directory every bit before.

-4. Now we've got three.js attached to our page, we tin start to write JavaScript that makes employ of information technology into script.js.
-Let's starting time by creating a new scene — add together the following into your chief.js file:
+attached to our page, we tin start to write JavaScript that makes employ of information technology intoscript.js

-5. Next, nosotros need a camera so we tin can run across the scene.
+constructor creates a new scene, which represents the whole 3D earth we are trying to display. - Next, nosotros need a camera so we tin can run across the scene.
 In 3D imagery terms, the camera represents a viewer's position in the world.
 To create a photographic camera, add together the following lines adjacent:

 const camera = new Iii.PerspectiveCamera ( 75 , window.innerWidth / window.innerHeight, 0.one , thou ) ; photographic camera.position.z = 5 ;

-• The field of view: How wide the expanse in front of the photographic camera is that should be visible onscreen, in degrees.
+constructor takes four arguments:- The field of view: How wide the expanse in front of the photographic camera is that should be visible onscreen, in degrees.

-• The attribute ratio: Usually, this is the ratio of the scene's width divided by the scene's height.
+- The attribute ratio: Usually, this is the ratio of the scene's width divided by the scene's height.
 Using another value will distort the scene (which might exist what you want, but usually isn't).

-• The most aeroplane: How close to the camera objects can be earlier we cease rendering them to the screen.
+- The most aeroplane: How close to the camera objects can be earlier we cease rendering them to the screen.
 Call up about how when you lot move your fingertip closer and closer to the space between your eyes, eventually you tin't run into it anymore.

-• The far plane: How far away things are from the camera before they are no longer rendered.
+- The far plane: How far away things are from the camera before they are no longer rendered.

-6. The third vital ingredient is a renderer.
+- The third vital ingredient is a renderer.
 This is an object that renders a given scene, as viewed through a given camera.
-We'll create one for now using the WebGLRenderer() constructor, but we'll non utilize it till later.
-Add the following lines next:
+We'll create one for now using the

-const renderer = new THREE.WebGLRenderer ( ) ; renderer. setSize (window.innerWidth, window.innerHeight) ; document.body. appendChild (renderer.domElement) ;
+constructor, but we'll non utilize it till later.
+Add the following lines next:const renderer = new THREE.WebGLRenderer ( ) ; renderer. setSize (window.innerWidth, window.innerHeight) ; document.body. appendChild (renderer.domElement) ;

-7. Next, we want to create the cube we'll display on the sheet.
+.
+Now anything the renderer draws will be displayed in our window. - Next, we want to create the cube we'll display on the sheet.
 Add the following clamper of lawmaking at the lesser of your JavaScript:

 let cube; const loader = new THREE.TextureLoader ( ) ; loader. load ( 'metal003.png' , texture => { texture.wrapS = THREE .RepeatWrapping; texture.wrapT = 3 .RepeatWrapping; texture.repeat. set ( ii , 2 ) ; const geometry = new THREE.BoxGeometry ( 2.4 , 2.4 , ii.4 ) ; const material = new Iii.MeshLambertMaterial ( { map : texture } ) ; cube = new Iii.Mesh (geometry, material) ; scene. add (cube) ; draw ( ) ; } ) ;